Bookworm24/worldquant-study/progress/worldquant-study-tracker.md

 ## Notes
 - This tracker will be updated after each learning session
 - Use this to identify areas that need more focus
-- Track progress toward WorldQuant mastery
+- Track progress toward English mastery